Phyllis George: CBS Sports

-Another duty George had with CBS Sports was working on horse racing events, including the Preakness Stakes and the Belmont Stakes.
-Additionally, George had a brief stint on a television news version of People magazine in 1978 and a job as a morning television talk show host as co-anchor of the CBS Morning News in 1985.
-She also hosted her own prime-time talk show, 1994's A Phyllis George Special, on which she interviewed then-President Bill Clinton, and a 1998 talk show titled Women's Day on the cable network PAX.
-George also appeared as a guest on The Muppet Show in 1979.

 CBS Morning News

 In 1985, CBS settled on Phyllis George to serve as a permanent anchor for its morning news program.
 George was given a three-year contract following a two-week trial run.
 As co-anchor, she interviewed newsmakers including then–First Lady Nancy Reagan.

 A low point of her eight-month stint on The CBS Morning News happened when George embarrassed herself during a May 1985 interview with Gary Dotson and Cathleen Webb.
-Dotson just had been freed after six years in prison on a rape charge by Webb.
-Webb ended up recanting her story so Dotson was set free.
+Dotson just had been freed after six years in prison on a rape charge after Webb recanted her claim that he was the assailant, admitting to making the accusation after discovering she had become pregnant through consensual sex with her boyfriend, fearful that her foster parents would kick her out of their home.
 Both appeared on the CBS program as part of (as George later told Tom Shales of The Washington Post) a Webb-Dotson press tour "charade."
 Both were on or had appeared on NBC News and ABC News as well as other media outlets.
 As the segment began to wrap, George first suggested the two shake hands.
 After a brief hesitation from them and no hand shake, George then proposed they "hug it out."
 A brief moment of awkwardness followed but no hug.
 The invitation to embrace was deemed highly inappropriate prompting a few phone calls from irate CBS viewers.
 George also was criticized in the press.

 According to news reports at the time, George had been brought in to boost the ratings of the perennial third place ranked program.
 CBS News staffers were mystified as to why someone with little to no journalism experience was picked over a more qualified candidate from the CBS News roster of reporters and anchors.
 George had been a talent for the sports division, but had not worked in news.
 However, this experiment failed to work out, and George was ousted just a few months later.
 Maria Shriver, then a CBS News employee, took her place as part of another revamp of the program.

+Other television

+George had a brief stint on a television news version of People magazine in 1978, and a job as a morning television talk show host as co-anchor of the CBS Morning News in 1985.
+She also hosted her own prime-time talk show on The Nashville Network, 1994's A Phyllis George Special, on which she interviewed then-President Bill Clinton, and a 1998 talk show titled Women's Day on the cable network PAX.
+George also appeared as a guest on The Muppet Show in 1979.